Laplace Transform Calculator

 Formula

-The Laplace transform converts a time-domain function f(t) into a frequency-domain function F(s) by integrating f(t) multiplied by e^(-st) from 0 to infinity.
-This is widely used in engineering and physics to solve differential equations.
+How it works: The Laplace transform converts a time-domain function f(t) into a complex frequency-domain function F(s) by integrating f(t) multiplied by the kernel e^(-st) from 0 to infinity.
+The variable s = sigma + j*omega is complex.
+This converts differential equations into algebraic equations, which are far easier to manipulate and solve.

 Worked Example